Why This Matters

 Ancient China (Yellow River/Yangtze)

-- Mandate of Heaven concept justified rule through moral legitimacy rather than pure divinity—a ruler who failed could lose heaven's favor, legitimizing rebellion
+- Mandate of Heaven concept (introduced by the Zhou to justify overthrowing the Shang) justified rule through moral legitimacy rather than pure divinity.
+A ruler who failed could lose heaven's favor, legitimizing rebellion.

-Compare: Egyptian pharaohs vs. Chinese emperors—both claimed divine sanction, but pharaohs were gods while Chinese rulers served heaven and could lose legitimacy through poor governance.
-This distinction explains why Egypt saw fewer successful rebellions than China's frequent dynastic changes.
+Compare: Egyptian pharaohs vs. Chinese emperors: both claimed divine sanction, but pharaohs were gods while Chinese rulers served heaven and could lose legitimacy through poor governance.
+This distinction helps explain why Egypt saw fewer successful internal rebellions than China's frequent dynastic changes.

 Urban Planning and Infrastructure: Engineering Complex Societies